 AR: [Laughs] So if you’re obsessed with flatness, how do you approach something that’s totally in the round, literally, like a sculpture like Kobe I Got Your Back (2008)?

-MB: It’s not the big of a deal.
+MB: It’s not that big of a deal.
 Oftentimes I work on paintings and sculptures at the same time.
 I have two studios and I’ll do sculptures in one studio and paintings in another and I’ll run between them.
 Sometimes I’ll get bored with 2D and want to do 3D.
 I bounce a lot.

 The sculpture is one form and the painting is another.
 I’ll be painting and get a great sculpture idea; I’ll be sculpting and get a painting idea.